orangeduck/Corange/README.md

 This is still mainly a personal project and so there are going to be lots of bugs, unfinished features and messy bits of code.
 The engine is heavily WIP and subject to sweeping changes.
 It isn't really viable to use without also being part of the project development and in communication with me.
 Rather than a full game engine like Unity, Corange is more of a framework and gives you access to features at about the same level as XNA.

-Still, it is a great excuse to practise your C and I very much welcome help.
+Saying that, it is a great excuse to practise your C and I very much welcome help.
 If the project appeals to you here are a couple of quick things that might help get you started.

 * First take a look at the demos.
 These give a brief overview of how Corange can be used.
 The platformer demo is probably the most commented.

-* There is no documentation so your first port of call is the header files and your second is the c files.
+* There is no real documentation so your first port of call is the header files and your second is the c files.
 The code has very minimal comments but should be pretty clear most of the time.

 * Corange doesn't hide anything from you.
 OpenGL and SDL calls are in the namespace so you've got access to the basics.
 The corange_init and corange_finish functions are fairly short so it is even possible to not call them and only use the components you want.